Configuring Blocking local RPZ rules in NIOS (2549)

 Click Save & Close.

-Task 7 Solution: Testing Blocking Local RPZ Rules
+Task 6 Solution: Test denylist.rpz Local RPZ Rules

-The newly created RPZs must be tested before being implemented in production.
-In this task, you use dig and syslog entries to validate the local RPZ configurations.
+The newly created RPZs must be tested to ensure that traffic is being passed through for now.
+In this task, we will use dig and syslog entries to validate the local RPZ configurations for eicar.host

 Switch over to the testing-linux machine with the credentials (training/infoblox) and set the machine up for testing.

-open a terminal window and issue the command
+Open a terminal window, issue the command sudo

 .

+.
 The DNS server returns the address record.
-The DNS query and response have been allowed to pass through.Navigate back to the Jump-Desktop machine and check syslog for a record of the RPZ query.
-Navigate to Administration → Logs → Syslog → Active.
+The DNS query and response have been allowed to pass through.Use the dig command

 We are confident that the denylist.rpz policy is matching the DNS requests/responses we want it to.

-Task 8 Solution: Modify denylist.rpz to Block (NXDOMAIN) instead of Passthru
+Task 7 Solution: Modify denylist.rpz to Block traffic

 In the previous task, we verified that the denylist.rpz is matching the traffic we plan to block.
-In this task, you change the Policy Override value for denylist.rpz to Block (No Such Domain).
+In this task, we change the Policy Override value for denylist.rpz to Block (No Such Domain) to be able to finally stop the unwanted traffic.

 Navigate to Data Management → DNS → Response Policy Zones.